rlankhorst/zip-recipes/src/PREMIUM_README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==

+= 4.36 =
+- New: Chinese translation
+- Fixed: Added a Polish term
+- Fixed: Recipe Search could not be disabled
+- Fixed: Some people saw crashes due to a conflict
+- Fixed: a conflict with VisualComposer plugin

 = 4.33 Fixes galore =
 - New: Total time is automatically calculated (one less field to fill out!)